incerta/schematox/README.md

 ## Parse/validate differences

-The parser provides a new object/primitive without references to the evaluated subject, except in the case of `Buffer` for better performance.
+The parser provides a new object/primitive without references to the evaluated subject.
 This functionality is responsible for clearing the `array` schema result value from `undefined` optional schema values.

 Moreover, the parser manages the `null` value as `undefined` and subsequently replaces it with `undefined`.
 It also swaps `optional` values with the `default` value, provided that the default values are explicitly stated in the schema.